n0shake/Public-APIs/README.md

 ### Weather

 - [AerisWeather](https://www.aerisweather.com) - Global weather data and imagery APIs, with a free developer subscription tier, boasting detailed documentation for simple to advanced queries, free SDKs and a Map Builder to get you up and running faster.
-- [Forecast](https://darksky.net/dev/docs) - The same API that powers Forecast.io and Dark Sky for iOS.
 - [Open Weather](http://openweathermap.org/api) - Access current weather data for any location on Earth including over 200,000 cities!
 - [Storm Glass Marine Weather API](https://stormglass.io) - Global marine weather data from multiple sources in one single API!
 - [Weatherbit](https://www.weatherbit.io/api) - Access forecasts, current weather, and historical weather data for any point on the Earth!